 Best Practice 6: Capture Your Audience with SEO

-If we’re going to improve page load time, we can’t neglect basic landing page SEO practices.
+If we’re going to improve page load time, we can’t neglect basic landing page SEO best practices.

 To start, identify a search query (or several) that your audience would likely use to land on your page.
 Then, create your landing page around the searcher-intent.

 This isn’t so much SEO, as it is basic market research.
-If you understand what your audience is coming to your page to find, you’ll have a better chance at providing it.
+If you understand what your audience is coming to your page to find, you’ll have a better chance of providing it.

 - URL – Use key terms in your URL that speak to your target audience’s query.